tinko26/ao/docs/api/src/ao_sys/ao_ir_alarm.h.md

 This module declares functions for controlling the alarm interrupt as well as a callback function for the interrupt handler.
 This module is abstract, that is, an implementation must be provided by a port package in order to support alarms.

+## Porting

+The port must implement an interrupt handler, which in turn must execute the callback function.
+On start-up, the alarm interrupt must be disabled.

 # Include

 ```c